AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/password-protect.md

 ---
-title: Acrobat Tutorials
+title: Protect a PDF file with a password
-description: Protect a PDF file with a password
+description: Learn how to add a password to your PDF to protect others from opening or editing the file
 feature: tutorial
 topics: Protect a PDF file with a password
 audience: User